Pret-a-LLOD/Fintan/3a-core-modules.md

 * `deltaStreams` for `RECURSIVE_UPDATE` mode specifies a list of graphs whose content should be streamed after the last recursion.

 ## RDF Updater
 The `RDFUpdater` class shares much of its baseline implementation and arguments with the preexisting `CoNLLRDFUpdater`.
 It is, however, not specifically tailored towards processing CoNLL-RDF.
 Instead of a stream of serialized CoNLL-RDF data, it directly consumes and produces Fintan’s segmented RDF streams, thus enabling it to work with any kind of RDF data.
-The basic processing principles are as follows (see also the Figure in the Splitter section):
+The basic processing principles are as follows:

 * compile the set of provided update scripts
 * prefetch external resources needed to process the streamed data (e.g. OLiA models).
 They can be supplied either as files or URLs, or as named input streams.
 External models are always fully consumed and stored before the actual transformation of segments starts.